RTDLM/PyTDLM/docs/tutorial.md

 	This function comes with the potential risk of the minimizer getting stuck in a local minimum/maximum.
 We recommend checking the validity of the value found by `run_optimization` by creating a figure (as shown previously) with an interval of exponents centered on the result returned by the function.

 !!! note
 	If multiple realizations are requested (`repli` higher than 1), the function will automatically distribute the computation of each realization over multiple threads.
-This behavior can be disabled, thus processing the exponents sequentially, by passing the argument processes=1.
+This behavior can be disabled, thus processing the exponents sequentially, by passing the argument `#!python processes=1`.

 ```python
 # Compare with scipy's minize_scalar result